isx45128227/MongoVsPostgres/documentacio.md

         the different actions taken, with the root and each -> pointing to one of them.
         Each tree’s branches represent sub-actions, and you’d work inside-out to determine what’s happening first.

-        We can see that is using _id_usuari_ to join both tables.
+        We can see different parts on the result: